CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

-Our large data staging location is only for input and output files that are individually too large to be managed by our other data movement methods, <a href="https://htcondor.org">HTCondor</a> file transfer or SQUID.
+Our large data staging location is only for input and output files that are individually too large to be managed by our other data movement methods, <a href="https://htcondor.org">HTCondor</a> file transfer.
 This includes individual input files greater than 100MB and individual output files greater than 3-4GB.

-Users are expected to abide by this intended use expectation and follow the instructions for using `/staging` written in this guide (e.g. files placed in `/staging `should NEVER be listed in the submit file, but rather accessed via the job's executable (aka .sh) script).
+Users are expected to abide by this intended use expectation and follow the instructions for using `/staging` written in this guide.

 ## B. Access to Large Data Staging